Enjoy the wonders of wetland wildlife without having to get your feet muddy (unless you want to!).

 Find your nearest centre

 A picture-book setting bordered by woodlands and the River Arun and overlooked by the dramatic Arundel Castle.
-A crystal clear water source feeds reed reds and nurtures wildlife.
+A crystal clear water source feeds reed beds and nurtures wildlife.

 A 44 hectare mosaic of recreated wetland habitat, including reed beds, grazing marsh and wet woodland, that teems with wildlife and is located in the heart of the city.